Facebook

 Visit Apply Now to make sure you're ready to fill in your application.

-• When you submit your application, you will need to pay a non-refundable application fee of C$135, which gives you the opportunity to apply for 2 programs.
+• When you submit your application, you will need to pay a non-refundable application fee of C$135, which allows you to apply for 2 programs for the same term.

 • You will need to upload a digital (PDF) copy of your transcripts and supporting documents at this time.

-• If your original transcripts and supporting documents are not written in English, please submit a translated copy.
+• If your original transcripts and supporting documents are not written in English, certified translations must be submitted along with the documents in the original language.

 Apply on EPBC